BYD Qin: 2019 refresh

-Qin Pro / Qin Plus
+Qin Pro (2018)

-The second generation Qin was introduced as the Qin Pro in 2018, and was revised in 2021 as the Qin Plus.
+The second generation Qin was introduced as the Qin Pro in 2018.
 With its enlarged dimensions, the sedan occupies a higher segment, commonly known as the "A+ class" in China which is larger than the global C-segment.

 Qin Pro (2018)

-The BYD Qin Pro is the first product of the second generation BYD Qin sedans; it debuted at the 2018 Beijing Auto Show.
+The BYD Qin Pro debuted at the 2018 Beijing Auto Show.
 Initially sold alongside the first generation BYD Qin, it is the first BYD sedan to be designed by BYD's new chief designer, Wolfgang Egger.

-The 2018 Qin Pro uses a "Dragon Face" design of the front grille.
+The Qin Pro uses a "Dragon Face" design of the front grille.
 It is equipped with a rotating DiLink 12.8-inch touchscreen, and a suite of advanced safety and driver-assistance systems including an adaptive cruise control system with stop-and-go (ACC-S&G) and an automatic emergency braking system (AEB).
 High-strength steel comprises 73.5% of the weight of the car's body in white (in the petrol variant).